 In February 2021, the Company completed a credit facility with Nebari to provide financing of US\$6.34 million ("Nebari Loan").
-The interest rate on the principal amount was 8% with an original issue discount of 5.3% and a maturity date of March 31, 2022, no prepayment penalties.
-On August 26, 2021 the Nebari Ioan was fully repaid.
+The interest rate on the principal amount was 8% with an original issue discount of 5.3% and a maturity date of March 31, 2022, and no prepayment penalties.
+On August 26, 2021, the Nebari loan was fully repaid.

 On August 27, 2021, the Company entered into a loan agreement with Sailfish pursuant to which Sailfish provided an \$8 million unsecured gold-linked term loan to the Company (the "Sailfish Loan").
-The proceeds of the Sailfish Loan were used by the Company to pay off Nebari (\$ 6.2 million) and to pay \$ 1.8m of the Wexford Loan.
+The proceeds of the Sailfish Loan were used by the Company to pay off Nebari (\$ 6.2 million) and to pay \$ 1.8 million of the Wexford Loan.
 The Sailfish Loan is to be repaid with 24 monthly payments, with each monthly payment equal to the cash equivalent of 205 ounces of gold at the average market gold price with a minimum price of \$1,750 and a maximum price of \$2,000.

-During Q2 2022 and YTD Q2 2022, instalment payments totaling \$1.2 million and \$2.3 million were made on the Sailfish Loan, respectively.
-Subsequent to June 30, 2022, two installments totaling \$0.7 million were paid.
+During Q3 2022 and YTD Q3 2022, instalment payments totaling \$1.1 million and \$3.4 million were made on the Sailfish Loan, respectively.
+Subsequent to September 30, 2022, two installments totaling \$0.7 million were paid.

-During Q2 2022 and YTD Q2 2022, the Company recorded \$0.3 million and \$1.2 million of accrued interest and cash bonus interest, respectively, on the Wexford Loan all of which has been expensed.
+During Q3 2022 and YTD Q3 2022, the Company recorded \$0.2 million and \$1.4 million of accrued interest and cash bonus interest, respectively, on the Wexford Loan all of which has been expensed.

-During Q2 2022 and YTD Q2 2022, the Company made voluntary principal repayments of \$0.5 million and \$4.0 million on the Wexford Loan, respectively.
+During Q3 2022 and YTD Q3 2022, the Company made voluntary principal repayments of \$nil and \$4.0 million, respectively on the Wexford Loan.

-The Company's financial performance is dependent upon many external factors, exploration, development and mining precious metals involve numerous inherent risks included but not limited to metal price risk as the Company derives its revenue from the sale of gold and silver, currency risks as the Company reports its financial statements in US dollars whereas the Company operates in jurisdictions that conducts its business in other currencies.
-Although the Company minimizes these risks by applying high operating standards, including careful planning and management of its facilities, hiring highly qualified personnel and giving adequate training these risks cannot be eliminated.
+The Company's financial performance is dependent upon many external factors.
+Exploration, development and mining precious metals involve numerous inherent risks including but not limited to metal price risk as the Company derives its revenue from the sale of gold and silver, currency risks as the Company reports its financial statements in US dollars whereas the Company operates in jurisdictions where it conducts its business in other currencies.
+Although the Company minimizes these risks by applying high operating standards, including careful planning and management of its facilities, hiring highly qualified personnel and giving adequate training, these risks cannot be eliminated.